rsdoiel/sqlish/docs/TUTORIAL.md

 ```

 (), P():
-    Generating parenthasis in expressions is a little different than
+    Generating parenthesis in expressions is a little different than
     in MonogDB.
-Group with parenthasis is accomplish by a function
+Group with parenthesis is accomplish by a function
     named _P_.
 It evaluates the objet literal passed to it, converts
-    that literal to a string and wraps the results in parenthasis.
+    that literal to a string and wraps the results in parenthesis.

 ```JavaScript
     // SQL: (cnt = 3)